Real estate wealth inequality and exposure to natural disasters

 Abstract

-This paper shows that real estate wealth inequality affects vulnerability to environmental risks.
-I measure the heterogeneity in vulnerability to risks using dwelling-level French data for the universe of owner-occupied, rental, second, and vacant dwellings, linking these properties to the disposable income and real estate wealth of their owners.
-Homeowners owning only their primary residence are highly vulnerable to risk due to limited real estate wealth, whereas most owners of rental, second and vacant homes diversify their assets, exposing only a fraction of their real estate wealth to environmental risks.
-I show that these findings matter for adaptation policies.
-Place-based policies such as building infrastructures may fail to target the most vulnerable places if local ownership structures are not taken into account.
-In addition, a subsidized natural disaster insurance that would not target the most vulnerable households could benefit substantially the wealthy and well-diversified ones.
+This paper quantifies how natural disaster risks are distributed across tenants, homeowners and multi-property owners.
+I measure the heterogeneity in exposure to risks using dwelling-level French data for the universe of owner-occupied, rental, second, and vacant dwellings, linking these properties to the disposable income and real estate wealth of their owners.
+Renters and homeowners owning only their primary residence are highly exposed to natural disasters; whereas multi-property owners expose only a fraction of their real estate wealth to environmental risks.
+Using Storm Alex as a case study, I find that these disparities in exposure lead to pronounced differences in post-disaster recovery.
+Lastly, I draw implications for policy: place-based interventions, such as resilient infrastructure projects, may fail to target the most exposed households if ownership and occupancy patterns are ignored; and untargeted subsidized natural disaster insurance could disproportionately benefit multi-property owners.

 Thomas Bézy